Jumitti/TFinder/README.md

 # Responsive Elements Finder 🧬🔍

-Working on... finding mismatch sequences and displaying a percentage of homologies

 ## About

 Python script to quickly extract a promoter region with the NCBI API and search for the presence of transcription factor responsive elements.